IsmailsGit/AWS-Module/Notes.md

 <br> Your application servers won't see the client's IP directly.
 When a client connects to the AOB, their connection is terminated at the load balancer.
 This means the request appears to come through the AOB's private IP and not the client's IP. ---> AWS has a way to pass along the client's actual IP address using a special HTTP header.
 This is called the X-Forwarded-For, which you might have seen before.
 Now, this header contains the true client IP and it's up to your application to read it if you need the real client's address.

-Network Load Balancers(NLB) - These are layer 4 load balancers at the transport layer, they're built for TCP and HTTP traffic.
+Network Load Balancers(NLB) - These are layer 4 load balancers at the transport layer, they're built for TCP, UDP traffic.
 Designed for high-performance scenarios where you need very low latency.
 NLB is ideal for handling millions of requests per second, making it a good choice for high throughput, low latency applications, such as real-time gaming, or even high-frequency trading systems.

 Gateway Load Balancer(GWLB) - It operates at layer 3, the network layer, and it works with the IP protocol.
 Designed to help you deploy, scale, and manage third-party network applications like firewalls, intrusion detection systems, and even traffic analyzers in your VPCs.